Few-shot News Recommendation via Cross-lingual Transfer: Experiment Evaluation

 \subsection{Overall recommendation performance in zero-shot and few-shot setting}

-From the experiment results shown in Table \ref{tab2}, we have the following observations:\\ \textbf{1)} Our method almost outperforms all baselines in all settings (34 positive improvements out of 40 comparisons).
-In the AUC results of zero-shot setting, our method improves by 5.67\% in Adressa -> MIND and 2.5\% in MIND -> Adressa compared to the best baseline.
-In the few-shot setting, with the increase of the training samples, the improvements over the best baseline decrease from 1.93\% to 0.4\% in Adressa -> MIND and 4.9\% to -0.27\% in MIND -> Adressa.
-This is an expected trend because domain transfer is less useful when more training data are available in target domain. \\ \textbf{2)} The inferior performance of ZERO-SHOT indicates that fine-tuning model on the source language and then inferring on the target language is not an effective method for knowledge transfer. \\ \textbf{3)} The Bilingual method performs worse than the Translate-then-align, due to the language shift and content shift issue we mentioned in the Introduction section.
-To demonstrate the capability of our model on alleviating the language and content shift, we visualize the news embedding of two domains in Figure \ref{embedding}.
-Our method has the news from MIND and Adressa well aligned in the same space, while the Bilingual method results in a large gap between the news from two domains. \\ \textbf{4)} TDAR has low performance in the low-resource cross lingual news recommendation scenario.
+The overall recommendation performance measured by AUC is reported in Table \ref{tab2:auc}.
+The results of other metrics are presented in Table \ref{tab2} in Appendix A.1.
+From the results shown in Table \ref{tab2:auc} and \ref{tab2}, we have the following observations:\\ \textbf{1)} Our method outperforms all baselines in all settings.
+In the results of zero-shot setting in Table \ref{tab2:auc}, our method achieves 4.69\% AUC improvement over the best baseline in MIND -> Adressa and 3.63\% in Adressa -> MIND.
+In the 2-shot and 4-shot setting, the AUC improvements over the best baseline are 3.9\% and 7.69\% in MIND -> Adressa, 0.75\% and 2.31\% in Adressa -> MIND, respectively. \\ \textbf{2)} The inferior performance of ZERO-SHOT (Source + Target) indicates that fine-tuning model on the source language and then inferring on the target language is not an effective method for knowledge transfer because the transfer is restricted to the implicit domain alignment from the pre-training process as we discussed in the Related Work section.
+The Translate-then-align and Bilingual methods are worse than our methods, due to the language shift and content shift issue we mentioned in the Introduction section. \\ \textbf{3)} TDAR has low performance in the low-resource cross lingual news recommendation scenario.
 This is mainly because TDAR works better when topics overlap more between two domains.
-The evaluation data in the two domains were published in different periods and thus have large content shift.
+The evaluation data in the two domains were published in different periods and thus have content shift.
 Therefore, it is difficult for TDAR to align the content distribution between two domains.